The Pupil Premium Grant

 Out high quality library has been stocked with new books to encourage pupils to read widely.
 Projects including visiting authors and reading challenges have all encouraged pupils to develop a love of reading and literature

-The appointment of a Pupil Premium Co-ordinator has enabled the school to carefully track the progress of PP pupils and put in place bespoke packages of support to ensure that all PP pupils make progress
+The appointment of a Pupil Premium Co-ordinator has enabled the school to carefully track the progress of PP pupils and put in place bespoke packages of support to ensure that all PP pupils make progress.
+The focus of this is predominantly year 11

 To find out more about Pupil Premium